 7. How do I get an application for admission?

 Applications are available online.
 All inquiries regarding the application need to be addressed with the admission office.

 8. How many courses are offered in the evening for the RN student?

 All general education courses and co-requisite courses are offered in the evening.
 Some of the nursing courses are also offered on an evening basis.
 Clinical courses are only offered on a day schedule.
 Not all courses are offered each semester.

 9. Are my science courses taken during my first educational experience transferable?

 Yes, provided these courses were taken at a college and you earned a grade of C or better.
 You will be asked to have a transcript sent to the Admission Office for evaluation.
 Credits more than ten years old and not part of a degree will require special consideration.

 10. How does the Admission Officer know I’m a RN student returning to school to get a BS degree?

 Your transcript from your previous school will indicate your date of graduation, degree obtained, and courses taken.
-You are encouraged to add RN after your name on the application.
 DO NOT send a photo copy of your RN license with the application.